Measurement of Snowpack Density, Grain Size, and Black Carbon Concentration Using Time-domain Diffuse Optics: Introduction

 Over the past few decades, in parallel with advances in snow optics, the biomedical optics community has developed a suite of techniques for characterizing biological tissue, which, like snow, is also a highly scattering medium.
 Collectively, these methods are referred to under the umbrella term of \emph{diffuse optical spectroscopy} (DOS) \citep{durduran2010}, which refers to the fact that the propagation of photons within the scattering medium is modeled using the \emph{diffusion approximation} to the radiative transfer equation \citep{welch95}, and to the fact that multi-wavelength illumination is frequently used (although this is not required).
 In DOS techniques the tissue is probed with a focused laser source that can be time-modulated, frequency-modulated, or continuous-wave.
 Measurements of the tissue's optical response are then used to estimate its optical properties, such as the tissue's absorption coefficient or effective scattering coefficient.
 These optical properties, in turn, can be related to clinically useful properties of the tissue such as blood oxygenation \citep{sevick1991}, organelle size \citep{li2008}, and the concentrations of water, lipids, and collagen \citep{quarto2014}.
+DOS has also been applied in non-clinical settings for the inspection of produce \citep{nicolai2014}, and for characterizing porous materials such as wood \citep{bargigia2013} and pharmaceutical tablets \citep{johansson2002}.